hackbinghamton/hackbinghamton.github.io/blog/_posts/2023-01-29-hackbu-2023-is-under-a-week-away.md

 ## Late Registration

-As far as late registration goes, we have settled on a policy.
-We will be re-opening registration (with a different Google Form link) tomorrow, Tuesday 1/31, at 12PM.
+If you have not yet registered for the hackathon, you can check if our [Late Registration](https://docs.google.com/forms/d/e/1FAIpQLScHJPwdIMSuiyTgqGrdeo_ZX6j0pJJGhgs9NtS1wLniXYDc9g/viewform) form is still up.
 We urge attendees to register as soon as possible, so that we can prepare accordingly. **Late registrants must be aware of the following**: If we exceed our initial approximate headcount, then then people who register after a certain cut-off:

 - May have a different meal than regular registrants.
 - Will not receive swag until a later date after the event.